Eastern Antioquia Real Estate 2026: Airport Corridor Guide

 La Ceja: The Flower Capital

-La Ceja (population 55K) sits 30 km north of Rionegro and maintains a more traditional Antioquian character.
-The town's historic center features colonial architecture and a central plaza surrounded by restaurants and shops.
-La Ceja is famous for its flower cultivation—the town is Colombia's leading producer of carnations and chrysanthemums—which translates to a rural aesthetic mixed with agricultural infrastructure.
+La Ceja (population 55K) sits 30 km north of Rionegro at an elevation of 2,180 meters—nearly 800 meters higher than Rionegro—giving it average daily temperatures of 16-19°C, noticeably cooler than its commercial neighbor.
+The town maintains a more traditional Antioquian character that many international buyers find irresistible.
+The historic center features colonial architecture dating to its 1789 founding, and a central plaza surrounded by 40+ independent restaurants, bakeries, and shops.
+La Ceja is famous for its flower cultivation—the municipality produces roughly 35% of Colombia's total carnation and chrysanthemum export volume, generating over $120M in annual agricultural revenue—which translates to a rural aesthetic mixed with agricultural infrastructure.
+The flower economy employs over 8,000 local workers and creates a stable, non-tourism-dependent rental market that protects property values during seasonal slowdowns.

 Properties in La Ceja average $55/ft² and range from $80K-$250K for houses and $40K-$120K for apartments.
 The town attracts buyers seeking a hybrid lifestyle: urban convenience of nearby Rionegro, but the rural charm and agricultural heritage of La Ceja itself.
 Long-term rental demand is steady ($600-900/month for 2-3 bedroom houses), though Airbnb yields are lower (5-7%) due to lower overnight rates.
 Agricultural properties and flower farms provide alternative income models.